nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

   sudo -u apache /opt/rh/php56/root/usr/bin/php /var/www/html/nextcloud/occ

+.. note:: Although the following examples make use of the ``sudo -u ... /path/to/php /path/to/occ`` method, your environment may require use of a different wrapper utility than ``sudo`` to execute the command as the appropriate user.
+Other common wrappers:

+  * ``su --command '/path/to/php ...' username`` -- Note here that the target user specification comes at the end, and the command to execute is specified first.
+  * ``runuser --user username -- /path/to/php ...`` -- This wrapper might be used in container contexts (ex: Docker / ``arm32v7/nextcloud``) where both ``sudo`` and ``su`` wrapper utilities cannot be used.

 Running ``occ`` with no options lists all commands and options, like this example on Ubuntu::